Why do we treat our in-group better than we do our out-group?

 Where this bias occurs

 Let’s say you’re a football fan, and you root for the New England Patriots.
 At work, you have a couple of coworkers who are also into football: John, who is also a Patriots fan, and Julie, who supports the Philadelphia Eagles.
-You’re much closer with John than you are with Julie, even though you and Julie actually have more in common (outside of sports preferences) than you do with John.
+You’re much closer with John than you are with Julie, even though you and Julie actually have more in common (beyond sports preferences) than you do with John.
+Your work friendships are an example of the in-group bias at work.

 Debias Your Organization